NolJen/Breadth-First-Search-BFS-and-Dijkstra-s-algorithm/README.md

 Varied Travel Time with Dijkstra's Algorithm
 Taking into account the actual travel times 'w' between cities, employ Dijkstra's algorithm to find the minimum journey time for a traveler moving from city '0' to city 'N-1'.
 Goal: Utilize Dijkstra's algorithm to ascertain the quickest path considering travel duration.

+The input is read from the stdin here is an example:

+    city.in
+    0
+    1
+    3

+ The first line specifies a filename that contains connections between cities.
+The following numbers are commands for specific operations:

+    '0' instructs the program to perform the BFS (Breadth-First Search) algorithm.
+    '1' is a directive to run Dijkstra's algorithm.
+    '3' signals the program to terminate.

+ The city.in file details city connections and is structured as follows:

+    5
+    6
+    0,1,4
+    0,2,2
+    1,2,1
+    1,3,10
+    2,4,3
+    3,4,1

+    Where '5' indicates the total number of cities.
+    '6' represents the number of links between them.
+    Each line like '0,1,4' denotes a time of '4' between cities '0' and '1'.